oslokommune/maskinporten-cli/README.md

 # Maskinporten CLI

-A command line tool for creating clients and keys in [Maskinporten](https://samarbeid.digdir.no/maskinporten/maskinporten/25).
+A command line tool (CLI) for admin of clients and keys in [Maskinporten](https://samarbeid.digdir.no/maskinporten/maskinporten/25).

 ## Prerequisites